-The first article showed how to use contact cement to attach veneer to a substrate, the second (link) showed using clams and cauls, and this one explains how to use a vacuum bagging system.
+The first article showed how to use contact cement to attach veneer to a substrate, part 2 showed using clamps and cauls, and this one explains how to use a vacuum bagging system.
 I will reiterate (once again!) the three general rules regarding laying up veneer.
 One, always apply veneer to two sides of a substrate to counterbalance glue.
 Second, apply the glue evenly across both the veneer and the substrate.
 Finally, avoid milling and cutting operations that cause a lot of dust when veneering.
 Not only can the dust interfere with good glue adhesion, but large bits of wood can telegraph through the veneer, making your surface look like a moonscape!Vacuum bags are one of the coolest tools in a shop.
 When I first began using vacuum bags as a clamping technique, I was always amazed at the power of the “pull” that the vacuum would exert on the plastic bag.
 It wasn’t until my engineer father-in-law visited my shop that I truly understood what was happening.
 While undoubtedly impressed at the process, he corrected my assumptions regarding the physics of a vacuum.
 He explained that the ever-present pressure of the atmosphere was really doing the hard work.
 The vacuum was merely evacuating the air (and it’s inherent counter pressure) allowing the atmosphere to collapse the bag, resulting in the clamping condition.
 Whoa!
 Understanding this helped me understand the entire process and the small problems along the way.
 I’ll begin by explaining all of the parts of a vacuum system, and then move on to the process of using a vacuum bag.

 The anatomy of a vacuum-bag system: